msanderford/pathfinder/README.txt

 		Default: 30
 	--use_all_weighted_outputs
 		Make final weighted edge list migration graph using all outputs of all sampled permutations, instead of using hierarchical migration-count based selection.
+	--use_select_weighted_outputs
+		Make final weighted edge list using only outputs with minimized count-based selection, weighted by each output's composite ancestral sequences probability.
 	--draw_all_outputs
 		Generate migration graph and phylogeny images for all sampled permutations/configurations.
 	--phy_scale_x